Dylan3570/Focobo-Support/README.md

-# FocusMate Support
+# Focobo Support

-Welcome to the official support page for the FocusMate iOS app.
+Welcome to the official support page for the Focobo iOS app.

-## 👋 About FocusMate
+## 👋 About Focobo
 FocusMate is your personal procrastination therapist and productivity coach.
 It helps users stay focused, manage daily tasks, and build long-term productive habits through a calming, gamified experience.

 ## 🛠 Support Contact